iiasa/Condor_run_R/configuring.md

 **:point_right:Note:** your jobs will get scheduled only in "slots" of EPs that have sufficient disk to satisfy your request.
 To see what disk resources your cluster has available issue [`condor_status -avail -server`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).
 This means that if your REQUEST_DISK is significantly too high, fewer of your jobs may get scheduled than could have safely been scheduled since all available disk space on an execute point might get reserved but not actually used.

 **:point_right:Tip:** avoid bundling files that your jobs do not need.
-That reduces the amount of disk reserved for per job, allowing more jobs to run at the same time when disk space is tight.
+That reduces the amount of disk reserved per job, allowing more jobs to run at the same time when disk space is tight.
 You can do so via the `BUNDLE_*` configuration settings.

 ### RUN_AS_OWNER